-- Standardized test policy, if you’re looking for colleges that range in their consideration of scores (e.g. SAT, SAT Subject, and ACT scores).
+- Standardized test policy if you’re looking for colleges that range in their consideration of scores (e.g., SAT and ACT scores).

 - Letters of recommendations, if they are required or not required.

 Make sure you confirm that you’ve selected the right college by checking its address and website information.
-There would be nothing worse than applying to St. John’s University, when you meant to apply to St. John’s College (for example).
+For example, there would be nothing worse than applying to St. John’s University when you meant to apply to St. John’s College.

-You can also look up the applications requirements for all Common App colleges by visiting this link.
+You can also look up the application requirements for all Common App colleges by visiting this link.